... the real-time intrusion detection & prevention system and superordinate firewall manager

 Watcher is fully based on 'onboard tools' (bash, awk, grep, etc.; 'coreutils' et al.) that are common for every unixoid operating system and these are present out-of-the-box after system installation on a server system.

 • Bash is fast!
-Due to 'builtins' for so-called 'transient programs' on disk use of Bash prevents for superflous disk accesses which increases processing speed profoundly.
+Due to 'builtins' for so-called 'transient programs' on disk use of Bash prevents superfluous disk accesses which increases processing speed profoundly.

 • No compilation is needed.

-• AWK (a.k.a. "the chain saw for text") is used for long 'list files', since AWK can be up to a 100 times faster than BASH if it comes to traverse and process long list files.
+• AWK (a.k.a. "the chain saw for text") is used for long 'list files' since AWK can be up to 100 times faster than BASH if it comes to traversing and processing long list files.

 .